mwpastore/rack-protection-maximum_cookie/README.md

 [![Gem Version](https://badge.fury.io/rb/rack-protection-maximum_cookie.svg)](https://badge.fury.io/rb/rack-protection-maximum_cookie)
 [![Build Status](https://travis-ci.org/mwpastore/rack-protection-maximum_cookie.svg?branch=master)](https://travis-ci.org/mwpastore/rack-protection-maximum_cookie)

-Some bugs in Rack may cause dropped or truncated cookies, token leakage (i.e. transmission of a private session over a insecure connection), and/or cross-site request forgery.
+Some bugs in Rack may cause cookies to be silently dropped&mdash;or worse, truncated, leading to token leakage (i.e. transmission of a private session over a insecure connection), cross-site scripting vulnerabilities, and/or cross-site request forgery vulnerabilities.
 This gem provides a middleware that tries to prevent these scenarios from occurring.

 ### Caveats